alexirpan/alexirpan.github.io/_posts/2017-08-22-friendship-paradox.markdown

 \* \* \*
 {: .centered }

-In the derivation, nothing was specific about friendship.
-The only requirement was that we could model interactions as a graph.
+In the derivation above, the only requirement was that we could model interactions as a graph.

 There's a branch of mathematics called [category theory](https://en.wikipedia.org/wiki/Category_theory).
 I don't know it very well, but the impression I get is that you let objects represent something, you